-When should this be done: Late October – Mid November.
-Once you have a rough idea of your Christmas social plans, you can start to book in those pre-deadline meetings and lock in your commitments early.
+When should this be done: Late October – Mid-November.
+Once you have a rough idea of your Christmas social plans, you can start to book those pre-deadline meetings and lock in your commitments early.
 It doesn’t matter if the work is finished on the 1st of October or the 30th of November – so long as it’s before December, you’re in the clear.

 3. Christmas Trend Prediction

 Around this time of year, those fabled trend prediction documents begin crawling out from under their mossy rocks, containing all the secrets of the Christmas period to come.
 It’s not unusual to find the first of these documents appearing mid-October, so see if you can your hands on as many as possible before December starts.

 These predictions can help you to plan for your social schedule and your marketing campaigns, hitting the trends and messages of the upcoming 2019 season.
 From sustainability to political dramas, there’s bound to be inspiration hidden between these downloads – so get them whilst you can.